K-12 TEACHERS WEBQUEST EXPLAINED

 Help children develop the use of technology as a tool for learning and for use in all sorts of career related ways in the real world, by teaching "skills" with a learner-centered constructivist approach.

-Try the Empty Nest Webquest and see what it is like.Then you'll immediately understand what it is.
-Empty Nesters make them for other Empty Nesters.
-It is an interdisciplinary inquiry-oriented activity in which most or all of the information used by learners is drawn from the Web.
+Try the Webquest and see what it is like.Then you'll immediately understand what it is.
+Remote learning: It is an interdisciplinary inquiry-oriented activity in which most or all of the information used by learners is drawn from the Web.

 MORE About WebQuests